afrosejamal/car-price-prediction/README.md

-# 🚗 Car Price Prediction Pro
+#Car Price Prediction Pro

-## 📌 Overview
+## Overview
 Car Price Prediction Pro is an end-to-end machine learning web application built using **Streamlit** that predicts the resale value of a car based on various features such as fuel type, transmission, and more.

 This project demonstrates a complete ML pipeline with data preprocessing, model training, evaluation, and deployment in an interactive web interface.

 ---

-## 🎯 Features
+##  Features
-- 🔮 Predict car prices using Machine Learning
+-  Predict car prices using Machine Learning
-- 📊 Interactive dashboard with real-time inputs
+-  Interactive dashboard with real-time inputs
-- 📉 Model performance metrics (MAE, R² Score)
+-  Model performance metrics (MAE, R² Score)
-- 📈 Data visualizations (distribution, feature importance)
+-  Data visualizations (distribution, feature importance)
-- 🧾 Prediction history stored using SQLite
+-  Prediction history stored using SQLite
-- ⚡ Automatic model training & loading
+-  Automatic model training & loading

 ---

-## 🛠️ Tech Stack
+## Tech Stack
 - **Frontend:** Streamlit
 - **Backend:** Python
 - **ML Model:** Random Forest Regressor